reduan-azouaghe/csharp-docker-day-1/README.md

 ## Learning Objectives

-- Create a Spring Application with the usual end points
-- Practice deploying the Spring Application to a Docker Container
+- Deploy the exercise.wwwapi API project to a Docker Container

 ## Instructions